area9innovation/flow9/tools/gringo/readme.md

 	list	Construct an empty list or array cons	Append an element to a list or array

 The `list` and `cons` constructs are very helpful to construct arrays of elements.
-Most often used in combination with + and * constructs.
+Most often used in combination with `+` and `*` constructs.
+See the Array construct in the tutorial to see how.

 ## Using a compiled grammar

-Put your grammar in a .gringo file, and compile it with something like:
+Put your grammar in a `.gringo` file, and compile it with something like:

 	gringo file=mygrammar.gringo out=1 compile=1

-and it will produce a mygrammar.flow file with the grammar where it will export a function like
+and it will produce a `mygrammar_parser.flow` file with the grammar where it will export a function like

 	parse_exp(DParseAcc) -> bool;